Quasiparticle cooling algorithms for quantum many-body state preparation: Quasiparticle cooling protocol

-In Eq.~(\ref{eq:rate_equation}) above we expressed the change in the occupation numbers in terms of the transition rates between many-body states $|\vec{\alpha}\rangle$ and $|\vec{\beta}\rangle$ induced by the coupling to auxiliaries.
+We now turn to the second essential ingredient of efficient cooling, the engineering of the filter function in Eq.~(\ref{eq:filterF}).
+When the cooling operators are chosen according to the argument in the previous Subsection, the operators will still generally have small matrix elements for transitions that increase the system energy, i.e.~those corresponding to $\Delta(\vec{\alpha},\vec{\beta})<0$ in Eq.~(\ref{eq:rate_equation}).
+As we now discuss, a proper choice of the filter function corrects for this deficiency by suppressing negative frequency (heating) transitions.

+The filter function can be seen as a Fourier summation of the time-varying function $f_\tau$, truncated to a finite number of terms, and so acts as a spectral filter on allowed transitions.
+Since in experiment the reset time is finite, spectral features of the filter function are broadened, with width of order $\delta\epsilon = 1/T$; however, assuming that $T$ is sufficiently large compared to the inverse many-body gap, $T\Delta \gg 1$, it should be possible to choose the modulated function $f_\tau$ so that the filter function strongly suppresses heating processes,

+For Floquet systems, the quasienergy is $2\pi$-periodic and this statement needs clarification.
 It is natural to consider the prethermal limit where quasiparticle quasienergies are close to the energies of quasiparticles of the corresponding prethermal Hamiltonian~\cite{abanin17effective}.
-For example, transverse-field Ising model with arbitrary integrability-breaking local terms is in the prethermal regime as long as $|J|, |g|\ll 1$ and a similar condition is satisfied by the additional, integrability-breaking terms.
-In the prethermal regime, generally $|\epsilon_k|\ll \pi$.
-We note that in this limit, the heating processes due to Floquet evolution, and the associated energy non-conservation, are suppressed exponentially in $1/|g|,1/|J|$.
+For example, the transverse-field Ising model with arbitrary integrability-breaking local terms is in the prethermal regime as long as $|J|, |g|\ll 1$ and a similar condition is satisfied by the additional, integrability-breaking terms.
+In the prethermal regime, generally $|\epsilon_k|\ll \pi$, and heating processes due to Floquet evolution, and the associated energy non-conservation, are suppressed exponentially in $1/|g|,1/|J|$.
+The prethermalization assumption then allows us to neglect processes in Eq.~(\ref{eq:rate_equation}) where quasienergy changes by $\pm 2\pi, \pm 4\pi$ etc, since the corresponding matrix elements are strongly suppressed.